Developing Agents

 State Management

-call, use local variables.
-For state that needs to persist across multiple turns within the same chat session, use agent instance variables (self.my_state
+For simple state within a single process_request call, use local variables.
+For state that needs to persist across multiple turns within the same chat session, use agent instance variables (self.my_state).
+For state that needs to persist across different sessions or different profiles within the same Module, use the ProfileStoreService (self.get_store(...)).

 Developing custom agents gives you maximum flexibility in defining how users interact with your Kit's capabilities.
-Remember to clearly define the agent's purpose and link it correctly in your kit.yaml
+Remember to clearly define the agent's purpose and link it correctly in your kit.yaml.